AI in Marketing Automation

 Marketing teams spent a lot of time refining workflows and testing different variations.
 AI handles both operations by continuously learning in the background.
 A similar approach is seen with AI recruiting software, where repetitive tasks like resume screening and candidate shortlisting are automated.

 It assesses the outcomes and adjusts targeting priorities over time.
-This reduces manual optimization, helping marketers to focus on strategies and stronger decision-making.
+This reduces manual optimisation, helping marketers to focus on strategy and stronger decision-making.

 It is easy to talk about AI in marketing as a future trend.
 But the data makes clear it is already the present reality — and the performance gap between those using it and those who are not is widening fast.

-AI in marketing automation strengthen campaign creation and its performance.
+AI in marketing automation strengthens campaign creation and its performance.
 Smarter campaigns can be designed to engage customers with the right actions.

 Furthermore, AI evaluates campaign performance and then adjusts to improve it.
 It strengthens campaigns in terms of relevancy, consistency and adaptability.